 General Liability Insurance protects your small business against claims of third-party bodily injury and property damage, reputational harm and advertising injury.
 It covers medical bills, repair costs & legal fees.

 Errors & Omission Insurance (E&O), is a type of professional liability insurance.
 It protects you from being legal claims that you made a mistake when offering your services.
 E&O covers your defense fees & settlement costs.

 Cyber Liability Insurance protects you from the theft of sensitive data.
 If you suffer a data breach or software attack, Cyber Liability Insurance will cover the costs of notifying and restoring affected customers, recovering data and repairing security systems.

 Architects are known for their vision.
-Your ability to see to design buildings and bring them to life is a true gift that clients rely on you for daily.
-As an architect, you also hold the weight of every project on your shoulders because one missed step or overlooked building code can be devastating to your professional career.
-Insurance for your architect business is a smart decision and can help maintain your reputation, financial resources, and future projects in the event of a lawsuit.
+Your ability to design buildings and bring them to life is a true gift that clients rely on.
+As an architect, you also hold the weight of every project on your shoulders, because one missed step or overlooked building code can be devastating.
+Insurance for your architecture business is a smart decision and can help maintain your reputation, financial resources, and future projects.

 Architects face many risks on every project including:

 Every carrier has a different risk appetite and some avoid your industry altogether.
 The majority will want to know your safety procedures, what types of contracts you use, and your experience.
 The cost can range from $2,000 - $10,000 per year for a million dollar professional liability policy.

 What is meant by Coverage for Design and Build?